stebas101/stebas101.github.io/about.md

 ---
-layout: single
+layout      : single
-title: About Me
+title       : About Me
-permalink: /about/
+permalink   : /about/
+author_profile : true
 ---

 ## Turning data into insight with code